Maya Roberts

 Updated ·10 min read

-If you run a one-person business or a small SaaS and you're looking for a way to collect testimonials, you've probably already seen these two names: Testimonial.to and Senja.
-They're the most-talked-about tools in the indie hacker world for a reason — both get the core job done.
+If you're a founder looking for a way to collect testimonials, you've probably already seen these two names: Testimonial.to and Senja.
+They're the most-talked-about tools in the indie hacker world for a reason, both get the core job done.

 With both tools, clients can submit testimonials without creating an account and you end up with an embeddable widget you drop onto your site.
 Under the hood though, they were built with different goals, priced differently, and each has its own real limitations depending on what you actually care about.